As the co-founder and CEO of uSERP, I deal with the whole shebang of link building and URL copy/pasting daily.

 If you’re used to long URLs, shifting to shorter ones might take some time to add to your list of priorities.

 However, the change is well worth the benefits.
-And there are plenty of link shortener tools on the market to help you get the job done.
+And there are plenty of link shortener tools on the market to help you get the job done by creating UTM codes fast and easily.

 I hope that you found the list useful for your link-shortening endeavors.